reyaz-r3y4z/UniLifehub/README.md

 - **Frontend**: Built with **React** for a fast and responsive user experience.
 React allows dynamic interactions and real-time updates on the platform.
 - **Backend**: Developed using **Node.js** for server-side logic, APIs, and managing user sessions, ensuring a robust, scalable backend.
-- **Database**: (Optional) Although this version of the app currently stores data in-memory, future updates will integrate a persistent database (e.g., MongoDB or PostgreSQL).
+- **Database**: Although this version of the app currently stores data in-memory, future updates will integrate a persistent database MongoDB.

 ## Getting Started